Tahoe XC Lodge

-Since 1975, the Highlands Community Center has been the Nordic ski center for North Lake Tahoe, only changing hands between 3 operators in nearly 5 decades.
+Since 1975, the Highlands Community Center has been home to the Nordic ski center for North Lake Tahoe, only changing hands between 3 operators in nearly 5 decades.
 Over the years, Tahoe Cross Country (Tahoe XC) has evolved into a vibrant and welcoming year-round community hub for outdoor recreation, environmental education programs, and community building serving kids and adults with free and affordable programs.

-Tahoe XC’s current facility also serves as the Highlands Park and Community Center, is owned by Tahoe City Public Utility District (TCPUD) and operated by Tahoe Cross-Country (Tahoe XC) and Tahoe Cross-Country Ski Education Association (TCCSEA), under a Concession Agreement with TCPUD.
+Tahoe XC’s current facility also serves as the Highlands Community Center.
+It is owned by Tahoe City Public Utility District (TCPUD) and operated year-round by Tahoe XC and Tahoe Cross-Country Ski Education Association (TCCSEA) under a Concession Agreement with TCPUD.

 The Winter Discovery Center Yurt is a 30-foot Pacific yurt equipped with a wood-burning fireplace, tables, chairs and perfect ambiance for yoga classes, private meetings, and gatherings.
-It is home to the Winter Discovery Center & SWEP programming, where 3rd to 5th graders combine science-based learning with physical activity and hands-on engagement with nature.
+It is home to many SWEP programs, where 3rd to 5th graders combine science-based learning with physical activity and hands-on engagement with nature.

 The Tahoe Cross Country Lodge Project is the relocation and adaptive reuse of the historic Pennoyer-Schilling home as Tahoe XC’s new, year-round, outdoor recreation trailhead and community gathering place.
 This project is a unique opportunity to connect to Tahoe’s storied past while creating a vibrant community hub—a launching point to explore Tahoe’s vast backyard.